IPI-Paul/IPI/VBA Projects/IPI Outlook Notes/README.md

 ## How to Install

 The easiest way to get up and running is to copy the VbaProject.OTM to your %appdata%\Microsoft\Outlook folder if you don't already have any VBA Code in your Outlook VBA Project.
 The other way is to import each of the VBA Forms/Modules into your VBA Project.
-Copy the jQuery file to a location and edit the VBA Project function jScript
+Copy the jQuery file to a location and edit the VBA Project function jScript.

 Then add an Outlook Ribbon item pointed at the sub addEmailNotes and save the database files to a secure location (ensuring to alter the VBA function getDocsFolder to point at that location).